-Three trials examined the impact of liraglutide (n=296),155-157 one examined semaglutide (n=201),162 two examined orlistat $(n=579)^{158, 159}$ and two trials examined two dosing schemes for the combination of phentermine and topiramate $(n=269)^{160, 161}$ (Table 3).
-Three of these trials only followed participants for 2 months or less and were therefore only included for KQ4 (harms): two liraglutide trials^{155, 157} and one trial of phentermine/topiramate.160 Only one included trial, examining liraglutide, reported weight loss maintenance more than one month after treatment had ended.156 Of the pharmacotherapy trials, only the orlistat trials were included in the previous review.^{158, 159} Seven of the eight trials were either conducted entirely in the United States or had study sites in the United States, and the remaining trial was conducted in Germany.155 One trial examining harms of short-term (8-week) use of liraglutide included children age 7 to 11 years,157 and the remaining included adolescents age 12 and older or 14 and older (Appendix D Table 4).
-Mean baseline BMIs were higher in trials of pharmacotherapy, ranging from 35.6 to 40.4 among trials of adolescents.
+Three trials examined the impact of liraglutide (n=296), 155-157 one examined semaglutide (n=201), two examined or listat (n=579), and two trials examined two dosing schemes for the combination of phentermine and topiramate (n=269) (Table 3).
+Three of these trials only followed participants for 2 months or less and were therefore only included for KQ4 (harms): two liraglutide trials 155, 157 and one trial of phentermine/topiramate.
+160 Only one included trial, examining liraglutide, reported weight loss maintenance more than 1 month after treatment had ended.
+156 Of the pharmacotherapy trials, only the orlistat trials were included in the previous review.
+158, 159 Seven of the eight trials were either conducted entirely in the United States or had study sites in the United States, and the remaining trial was conducted in Germany.
+155 One trial examining harms of short-term (8-week) use of liraglutide included children ages 7 to 11 years, and the remaining included adolescents age 12 years or older or 14 years or older (Appendix D Table 4).
+Mean baseline BMI was higher in trials of pharmacotherapy, ranging from 35.6 to 40.4 kg/m among trials of adolescents.
 The mean baseline zBMI for the study in younger children was 3.9.
-There was representation of Hispanic/Latino adolescents in trials of liraglutide (22% to 38% of participants), orlistat (62.5% in one small study), and phentermine/topiramate (32.3%).
+There was representation of Hispanic/Latino adolescents in trials of liraglutide (22% to 38% of participants), or listat (62.5%) in one small study), and phentermine/topiramate (32.3%).
 Only one short-term trial of liraglutide included substantial representation of Black children (42.0%).
-Daily dosing was 3 mg given by injection for liraglutide, three 120 mg tablets taken daily for orlistat, and combination tablets of either 15 mg phentermine/92 mg topiramate or 7.5 mg phentermine/46 mg topiramate (Appendix D Table 5) Semaglutide was administered by a weekly injection of 2.4 mg.
-Five of the studies of pharmacotherapy included behavioral counseling components along with the medication or placebo.^{156, 158, 159, 161, 162} Those that did not appear to include behavioral counseling were the short-term trials focused on establishing the safety of the medications that were only included for KO5 (harms).155, 157, 160
+Daily dosing was 3 mg given by injection for liraglutide, three 120 mg tablets taken daily for orlistat, and combination tablets of either 15 mg phentermine/92 mg topiramate or 7.5 mg phentermine/46 mg topiramate (Appendix D Table 5).
+Semaglutide was administered by a weekly injection of 2.4 mg.
+Five of the studies of pharmacotherapy included behavioral counseling components along with the medication or placebo. , , , , Those that did not appear to include behavioral counseling were the short-term trials focused on establishing the safety of the medications that were only included for KQ5 (harms).
+155, 157, 160

 KQ1.
-Do Primary Care-Relevant Behavioral, Pharmacotherapy, or Combined Weight Management Interventions for Children and Adolescents With BMI Improve Health Outcomes?
+Do Primary Care-Relevant Behavioral, Pharmacotherapy, or Combined Weight Management Interventions for Children and Adolescents With Higher BMI Improve Health Outcomes?

 Health outcomes were rarely reported.
-Among the fourteen trials of behavioral interventions reporting a health outcome (n= 2,558), very few found any statistically significant improvements in quality of life at any followup timepoint (Appendix D Table 6).
-However, pooled analyses indicated small increases in total and physical quality of life after 6 to 12 months, reported in only a very small subset of the included trials (Total: mean difference in change [MD], 1.9 [95% CI, 0.2 to 3.5]; 11 RCTs [n=1,922]; I2=48.4%; Physical: MD, 1.7 [95% CI, 0.1 to 3.4]; 4 RCTs [n=1,216]; I2=0% for studies with <26 hours estimated contact; Table 7, Figure 5 and Appendix E Figure 1; most scales range from 0 to 100).
+Among the 14 trials of behavioral interventions reporting a health outcome (n=2,558), very few found any statistically significant improvements in quality of life at any followup time point (Appendix D Table 6).
+However, pooled analyses indicated small increases in total and physical quality of life after 6 to 12 months, reported in only a very small subset of the included trials (Total: mean difference in change [MD], 1.9 [95% CI, 0.2 to 3.5]; 11 RCTs [n=1,922]; $I^2$ =48.4%; Physical: MD, 1.7 [95% CI, 0.1 to 3.4]; 4 RCTs [n=1,216]; $I^2$ =0% for studies with <26 hours estimated contact; Table 7, Figure 5, and Appendix E Figure

+1; most scales range from 0 to 100).
 Evidence from only one to four trials suggested that behavioral interventions had no impact on psychosocial quality of life, depression, or social adjustment.
-Among the four pharmacotherapy studies that included a health outcome semaglutide was associated with a 5.3-point greater improvement in weight-related quality of life (MD, 5.3 [95% CI, 0.2 to 8.3]) but the remaining three found no between-group differences in change in quality of life or depression incidence compared with placebo after 6 to 13 months.^{156, 158, 159}
+Among the four pharmacotherapy studies that included a health outcome, semaglutide was associated with a 5.3-point greater improvement in weight-related quality of life (MD, 5.3 [95% CI, 0.2 to 8.3]) but the remaining three found no between-group differences in change in quality of life or depression incidence compared with placebo after 6 to 13 months.
+156, 158, 159